ipv6-feet-under/WriteUps-S.H.E.L.L.CTF21/Reverse Engineering/keygen/README.md

 else:
     print("Wrong flag.")
 ```
-We can see, that there are 3 functions, that check, if the submitted flag is valid. looking into the funcitons we see alot of passes that look like this:
+We can see, that there are 3 functions, that check, if the submitted flag is valid.
+Looking into the functions we see alot of passes that look like this:
 ```
 if password[27] == "1"  and password[17] == "4" and password[8] == "n" and password[23] == "y" and password[10] == "0":
 ```